-It also helps cells to get rid of their toxic debris by eating it.
+It also helps cells get rid of their toxic debris by eating them.
 This is the above-mentioned autophagy process.
-When this mechanism becomes disrupted — as a result of mutations, for example — it can lead to chronic diseases, such as cancer, as well as neurological diseases.
+When this mechanism becomes disrupted – as a result of mutations, for example, it can lead to chronic health conditions and neurological problems.

-People looking to slow the aging process, improve brain health or boost the strength of bones often turn to fisetin for support.
-This well-researched supplement offers numerous benefits to the entire body.
+People looking to slow the aging process, improve brain health, or boost the strength of bones often turn to fisetin for support.
+This well-researched supplement offers numerous benefits for the entire body.

 The Link Between Fisetin and Aging